 Trusha has a BA (Hons) degree in Accounting and Finance and studied further to gain her ACCA and CTA qualifications.
 Trusha has worked in various sized firms (Big 4, medium and small practices), gaining an all-round experience in accountancy and tax, before joining the Overseas Landlords team at HW Fisher in 2019.

-Trusha assists Richard Watson to manage the Overseas Landlord Department in providing efficient and timely services to their clients.
+Trusha manages the Overseas Landlord Department, ensuring they are providing efficient and timely services to their clients.

 T +44 (0)20 3827 4002

 E tshah@hwfisher.co.uk

 3. TAX GUIDE

 STAMP DUTY LAND TAX (SDLT)